 - Pull-ups

-If you search on the internet for ‘primal blueprint fitness book’ you can download a free e-book regarding how to progress with these exercises safely.
+If you search on the internet for ‘primal blueprint fitness book’ (Mark’s Daily Apple) you can download a free e-book regarding how to progress with these exercises safely.
 These exercises take 10-30 minutes to do twice per week.
 The e-book also recommends regular slow moving exercise, play, and sprinting.

 Help Solve Extreme Fatigue by Standing and Moving at Work

-In our modern day world where most of us are sitting all day and are overwhelmed with mental stress, it’s no wonder our muscles get tense.
+Because most of us are sedentary and are overwhelmed with mental stress, it’s no wonder our nerves and muscles get tense.
 Our brain’s become wired and adapt to maintain this stress.
-Tension builds in the nerves and muscles around the spine.
+So more tension builds up in our nerves and muscles around our spine.
 Bones in the spine become misaligned.
 Our posture changes and becomes misaligned.
-Eventually, the tension builds up and “wham!” you get low back pain.
+Eventually, the tension in our nerves and muscles build up so much we reach a breaking point and we get acute low back pain.

 A good study, done in 2018, showed regular chiropractic care can help prevent low back pain.
 (1)

-I wrote about the importance of getting regular spinal check-ups and chiropractic adjustments in the following articles:
+You can read more about the importance of regular spinal check-ups and chiropractic care here.

-What if you do get low back pain?
+What to do if you get low back pain

 Summary